The Black Box of .NET Headline Animator

-- The *collection itself* cannot be modified – not the items within it. i.e. you cannot add, remove, or replace any item in the collection.
-So, it keeps the collection itself intact – not the values of the items within it.
+1. The *collection itself* cannot be modified - i.e. you cannot add, remove, or replace any item in the collection.
+So, it keeps the collection itself intact.
+Note that a ReadOnlyCollection<T> does not mean that the elements within the collection are "readonly"; they can still be modified.
 To protect the items in it, you’d probably have to have private “setters” on any properties for the reference object in the collection – which is generally recommended.
 However, items that are declared as [DataMember] must have both public getters and setters.
 So if you are in that case, you can’t do the private setter, but you can still use the ReadOnlyCollection<T>.
 Using this as a Design paradigm can prevent subtle bugs from popping up.
+One case that comes to mind is the case of a HashSet<T>.
+It is recommended to avoid having mutable properties on class or struct types that are going to be used in any collection that utilizes the types hash code to refer to an object of that type - e.g. HashSet<T>,

-- Performance: The List<T> class is essentially a wrapper around a strongly-typed array.
-Since arrays are immutable (cannot be re-sized), any modifications made to a List<T> must create a complete copy of List<T> and add the new item.
-The initial capacity for a List<T> is ‘4’ unless specified thru the overloaded constructor.
-Obviously this can be very bad for memory and performance.
-Don’t forget that not only the items directly within the List<T> are copied – but every value and object with the entire object graph for that reference type – this could easily contain other references type, other collections, etc. This is why it is best practice to create/initialize a List<T> instance with the overloaded constructor which takes an ‘int’ denoting the size of the List to be created.
-This can almost always be done since you are usually iterating on a “known” size value at runtime.
-For example, creating a List<T> of objects from a "Repository or DataService" method usually iterates/reads from a IDataReader object which has a property of ‘RecordsAffected’.
-If you are going to be putting an item in the List<T> based on the number of times the IDataReader is Read – while(reader.Read()) you can easily create the list like so (and it is preferable to do it like this):
+2. Performance: The List<T> class is essentially a wrapper around a strongly-typed array.
+Since arrays are immutable (cannot be re-sized), any modifications made to a List<T> must create a complete copy of the List<T> and add the new item.
+Note that in the case of value types, a copy of the value type is created whereas, in the case of reference types, a copy of the reference to the object is created.
+The performance impact for reference types is negligible.
+The initial capacity for a List<T> is 4 unless specified thru the overloaded constructor - see here. https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.collectionsmarshal.getvaluereforadddefault Obviously, this can be very bad for memory and performance.
+Don’t forget that not only the items directly within the List<T> itself are copied – but every value and object with the entire object graph for that reference type.
+This could easily contain other references types, collections, etc. This is why it is recommended to create/initialize a List<T> instance with the overloaded constructor which takes an int denoting the size of the List<T> to be created when possible.
+This can often be done since you are typically iterating on a "known" size value at runtime.
+For example, creating a List<T> of objects from a "Repository or DataService" method may iterate/read from a IDataReader object which has a property of RecordsAffected.
+If you are going to be putting an item in the List<T> based on the number of times the IDataReader is read: e.g. while(reader.Read()) you can easily create the list like so:

 if (reader != null && reader.RecordsAffected > 0)